factorhouse/kpow-streams-agent/README.md

 ### Single v Multi-Cluster kPow

 When managing a single Kafka Cluster you can reuse the properties from your Kafka Streams application to create your StreamsRegisty.
-This is because the kPow internal topic `___oprtr_snapshot_compute` is guaranteed to reside in the same cluster that your Kafka Streams application connects to.
+This is because the kPow internal topic `___oprtr_snapshot_compute` lives in the cluster that your Kafka Streams application connects to.

 When managing multiple Kafka Clusters you must configure your StreamsRegistry to produce snapshots to the **primary** Cluster that contains the internal kPow snapshot topics.
 This is the first cluster in your kPow configuration.